MadSuleiman/wasm-sm/EMSCRIPTEN.md

 emrun index.html
 ```

-Then open in browser: http://localhost:6931/
+Then open in browser: http://localhost:6931/ and upload `sm.smc`.